greylemon/redux-spreadsheet/README.md

 ## Focused Features

 - TypeScript support/type definitions (unsure how to generate)
-- History (Currently ignores all actions - map is not set up properly yet)
+- History (Some actions have not been included yet)
   - [x] Redo
   - [x] Undo
-  - [ ] Set up relevant history actions and data (may need thunks)
 - Commands
   - [x] Save
   - [x] Arrow keys